Share Share

 1. Explain to students that like the balance scale, equations need to be balanced, or equal.

-• Add the words constant, variable, expression and equation to your spelling and vocabulary units.
+• Add the words constant, variable, expression, equation and solution to your spelling and vocabulary units.

 • Students brainstorm a list of variables and constants found in space: